KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 ***Stop SLCAN Interface - Settings Prerequisite :***

 Set "CAN Interface" and "USB Device" in Settings.

-> SLCAN Interface should respect the following format : slcan0-9 (such as slcan0, slcan1, slcan2...)

 > CAN USB Adapter should be plugged in your device and hit refresh button to set USB Device with you'r plugged adapter.